hellmarbecker/blog/_drafts/selective-bulk-upserts-in-apache-druid.markdown

 {"date": "2023-01-07T00:00:00Z", "ad_network": "twottr", "ads_impressions": 9449, "ads_revenue": 379.21}
 ```

-Save this smple locally to a file and ingest it using this ingestion spec (replace the path in `baseDir` with the path you saved the sample file to):
+Save this sample locally to a file named `daa1.json` and ingest it using this ingestion spec (replace the path in `baseDir` with the path you saved the sample file to):

 ```json
 {